AngeloAntonioPrisco/ddditai/.doc/01-business_understanding/business_understanding.md

 - Retrain the model if monitoring alerts indicate performance decay.

 ## 4. Constraints and Assumptions

+**Section Description:**
+This section defines the boundaries and assumptions under which the system will be designed, trained, and deployed.
+It clarifies the limitations of the current scope and the context in which the solution operates, ensuring that decisions are aligned with realistic conditions.

+**Objective:**
+To explicitly state the constraints and assumptions that guide the development process, preventing misunderstandings
+and providing a clear reference for future iterations or extensions of the project.

 - Only FBX file format is supported.
 - No user interaction for tagging is required.
 - No explicit security or availability SLAs are defined.